chocolatey/choco-wiki/Home.md

 NOTE: This video shows dependency chaining, so you are seeing it install 11 applications/tools.

 ###What can I install?
 Some chocolatey packages are tagged with chocolatey.
 To see what chocolatey packages are available, type `clist chocolatey`.
-This is not a comprenhensitve listing.
+This is not a comprenhensitve listing because not all tools add the chocolatey tag.

+###What kind of package types does chocolatey support?

+* Binary Packages are the main type.
+* Source code packages are packages that have the suffix *.dev*.
+* Coming soon - Virtual Packages

 ##Information